 - Push to talk button will be replaced by incorporating audio in signs

-- Improve the riding experience via an enhanced mobile platform
+- Improve the rider experience via an enhanced mobile platform

 For more information about the project, please refer to the Customer Information System overview presented to the SFMTA Board of Directors.